MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-grid-connection.md

 For general information about ingesting into Azure Data Explorer from Event Grid, see [Connect to Event Grid](ingest-data-event-grid-overview.md).

 > [!NOTE]
-> You can set [ingestion properties](ingest-data-event-grid-overview.md#ingestion-properties) via the blob metadata.
-To achieve the best performance with the Event Grid connection, set the `rawSizeBytes` property.
+> To achieve the best performance with the Event Grid connection, set the `rawSizeBytes` ingestion property via the blob metadata.
+For more information, see [ingestion properties](ingest-data-event-grid-overview.md#ingestion-properties).

 ## Prerequisites